Constraints on neutrino non-standard interactions from COHERENT, PandaX-4T and XENONnT: Event rates and constraints

 Again, $\chi^2$ is minimized over the nuisance parameter $\alpha$ to derive the 90\% C.L. limits on the Wilson coefficients by requiring $\Delta \chi^2 \equiv \chi^2 - \chi_{\rm min}^2 \leq 2.71$.
 In Eq.~\eqref{eq:WC-NSI}, assuming $\left.\mathcal{C}_{i}^{(6)}\right|_{\rm NSI} =1$, we obtain the one-parameter-a-time lower bounds on $\Lambda_{\rm NSI}$ for specific flavors, which are presented in Table~\ref{tab:lambda bounds 8B}.

 Owing to the neutrino oscillation, a significant portion of the solar neutrino fluxes reaching the Earth are composed of $\nu_\tau$ as depicted in Fig.~\ref{fig:8BProbability}.
-Therefore, the \cevns\ measurement of PandaX-4T can give unique constraints on the neutrino NSIs for the $\tau$ flavor as shown in the last column of Table~\ref{tab:lambda bounds 8B}.
-For the $e$ and $\mu$ flavors, the measurement of COHERENT CsI provides more stringent constraints on the Wilson coefficients of NSIs than the constraints provided by PandaX-4T.
+Therefore, the measurements of solar ${^8}$B neutrinos via \cevns\ can give unique constraints on the neutrino NSIs for the $\tau$ flavor.
+For the $e$ and $\mu$ flavors, the measurement of COHERENT CsI provides more stringent constraints on the Wilson coefficients of NSIs.

 For comparison, we also obtain the two-dimensional constraint on the neutrino NSI parameters $\epsilon_{ee}^{uV}$ and $\epsilon_{ee}^{dV}$, which are defined as~\cite{Abdullah:2022zue}

 By requiring $\Delta \chi^2 \leq 4.61$, we obtain the 90\% C.L. allowed regions in Fig.~\ref{fig:chiSquare8BCsI}.
 Note that our fitted result using the COHERENT CsI measurement agrees with Ref.~\cite{DeRomeri:2022twg}.
 It is shown that the constraints on $\epsilon_{ee}^{uV}$ and $\epsilon_{ee}^{dV}$ from the \cevns\ measurement by PandaX-4T are weaker than those from COHERENT.